 About Renewable Energy Markets

-REM was held October 22-24, 2017 at the New York Hilton Midtown Hotel in New York, NY.
-The opening reception was held on the evening of Sunday, October 22 and the final session adjourned on the afternoon of Tuesday, October 24.
+REM 2018 will be held October 9-11, 2018 at the Marriott Marquis Houston.
+The opening reception will be held on the evening of Tuesday, October 9 and the final session will adjourn on the afternoon of Thursday, October 11.

 REM 2017 Attendee Profile

-Set in San Francisco, REM 2016 was the largest conference to date, with nearly 30 sessions covering every aspect of the North American renewable energy markets, including:
+Set in New York, REM 2017 was the largest conference to date, with nearly 30 sessions covering every aspect of global renewable energy markets, including: